wbcsd/data-exchange-protocol/decisions/backlog/0023-error-responses.md

 ## Consequences

 1. As this ADR is more a correction than a change, the Tech Specs Version number can be updated from 2.0.x to 2.1.y.
-2. This correction results in having multiple structures for `error responses` which might be undesirable.
+2. This correction results in having multiple structures for `error responses`.